Carlisle Pubs

 After the sell-off, the only remaining Carlisle brewery passed through the hands of several new owners, but was ultimately closed; Carlisle must now be unusual for a city of its size in not having a brewery.

-I would welcome further information to amend the above story - pubs or name changes I might have missed, for example.
+I would welcome further information to amend the above story - new pubs, or name changes I might have missed, for example.

 See also Cumberland's Breweries.